changhyeonnam/FindYourShoes_with_CLIP/README.md

 For example, when text for different color info from original color and a user's shoes image were given as an input, the model finds the same kind of shoes in the given text color.

 We developed this service inspired by [Google's image search](https://images.google.com/).
-We found that our service is very similiar to [NAVER OmniSearch](https://www.youtube.com/watch?v=jfGpplvNFFs) but we developed this service because it could be challenging and fun to implement.
+We found that our service is very similar to [NAVER OmniSearch](https://www.youtube.com/watch?v=jfGpplvNFFs) but we developed this service because it could be challenging and fun to implement.

 This Project is ongoing which is completed by 2022.12.
 This is to-do-list about our development.